Water vapor: Sublimation

 Sublimation is the process by which water molecules directly leave the surface of ice without first becoming liquid water.
 Sublimation accounts for the slow mid-winter disappearance of ice and snow at temperatures too low to cause melting.
 Antarctica shows this effect to a unique degree because it is by far the continent with the lowest rate of precipitation on Earth.
 As a result, there are large areas where millennial layers of snow have sublimed, leaving behind whatever non-volatile materials they had contained.
 This is extremely valuable to certain scientific disciplines, a dramatic example being the collection of meteorites that are left exposed in unparalleled numbers and excellent states of preservation.

 Sublimation is important in the preparation of certain classes of biological specimens for scanning electron microscopy.
-Typically the specimens are prepared by cryofixation and freeze-fracture, after which the broken surface is freeze-etched, being eroded by exposure to vacuum till it shows the required level of detail.
+Typically the specimens are prepared by cryofixation and freeze-fracture, after which the broken surface is freeze-etched, being eroded by exposure to vacuum until it shows the required level of detail.
 This technique can display protein molecules, organelle structures and lipid bilayers with very low degrees of distortion.